Revolt Energy Recovers Solar Infrastructure

 Solving the Solar Waste Challenge

-Solar investments are vital — but manufacturing impacts and end-of-life waste remain major environmental issues.
-Many panels sit unused in fields or end up in landfills.Revolt addresses this through:
+Solar investments are vital, but manufacturing impacts and end-of-life waste remain major environmental issues.
+Many panels sit unused in fields or end up in landfills, and impact investors are at risk of non-compliance.Revolt addresses this through:

 1. Container-based collection systems